Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 ```

 *License Information*
-– *LuaJIT-Request is copyrighted to Ignacio Burgueño and is licensed under MIT License.
+– *StackTracePlus is copyrighted to Ignacio Burgueño and is licensed under MIT License.
 It is adapted to Aegisub environment with some modifications.*